In some cases it may be necessary to provide command line arguments to your game when it starts up. Here's how to set it up in the PureWeb Console.

 Step 2

-Click on "Details" at the top of the pop-up menu.
+Click on "Manage versions" from the pop-up menu.

 Step 3

-Click on the "Runtime Customizations" button to expand the section, then enter your desired command line arguments into the "Command Line Arguments" text box.
+At the bottom of the screen, go to the "Settings" tab and scroll down to the "Command Line Arguments" section.
+Then enter your desired command line arguments into the "Command Line Arguments" text box.

 Notes: